User Community Service Desk Downloads

 1. On the Matching proposals detail, select Add related proposals.

-2. In the window that opens, confirm you want to add related proposals if they were found.
+2. In the dialog that opens, confirm that you want to add the related proposals.

 Related matching proposals found window